-Canopies covering or facing Canopies shall span the entire 2 points for each right of way and

-public right of ways and improved frontage of the building; shall pedestrian walkway

-pedestrian walkways match the existing canopy heights

-of adjacent structures; shall cover

-a minimum of half of the width of

-the right of way when the building

-abuts directly on a public right of

-way.
-For lots that about two right

-of ways, a canopy must be

-installed on both right of way

-facing facades.
+Canopies shall span the entire frontage of the building; shall match the existing canopy heights of adjacent structures; shall cover a minimum of half of the width of the right of way when the building abuts directly on a public right of way.
+For lots that about two right of ways, a canopy must be installed on both right of way facing facades.